Frederick Towne Mall: Renovation and decline

 The area surrounding the mall eventually intensified with low income housing, as did violent crime in the surrounding area.
-After a series of well-publicized events earned the mall a reputation for crime and frequent fights, mall tenants began relocating to a safer retail district across the city near the competing Francis Scott Key Mall, which opened in 1978.
+After a series of well-publicized events earned the mall a reputation for crime and frequent fights, mall tenants began relocating their dollars to a safer retail district across the city near the competing Francis Scott Key Mall, which opened in 1978.

+On November 4, 1983, the mall was sold to a group of investors for $31.5 Million.
+The mall was sold again on February 23, 1989, to J. DeBartolo and Equitable Real Estate Investment Management for nearly $600,000.
+Around this time, Eyerly's was renamed to The Bon-Ton.